baichen-du/baichen-du.github.io/index.md

 </style>
 <div style="text-align: justify">

   Hi!
 My name is Baichen Du 杜柏辰 [tʷuː4 pai3 ʈʂʰən2] in Mandarin, or [tou2 pak3 sɐn21] in Cantonese.
 I am a PhD student at UCLA starting from Fall 2025.
-I visited UC Berkeley in 2023 and obtained my BSocSc in Political Science and Linguistics at HKU in 2024.
 I am interested in experimental phonology and phonetics broadly, also sound change, sentence processing, and computational linguistics.
 I worked on a number of projects on these topics with <a href="https://linguistics.berkeley.edu/~kjohnson/"> Keith Johnson </a> and <a href="https://www.alexandra-pfiffner.com/"> Alexandra Pfiffner</a>, <a href="https://Jhavenhill.com"> Jonathan Havenhill</a>, and <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Yao Yao </a>.
-For my political science  major, <a href="https://haohanchen.github.io"> Haohan Chen</a> supervised me on my UG thesis.
+For political science and computational social science, I worked with <a href="https://haohanchen.github.io"> Haohan Chen</a>.
 <br>
 <br>
   We keep an 1-year-old Napoleon cat, Gelato, at home.
 My data science tutorials (in progress) in Python, SQL, and R can be found <a href="https://github.com/baichen-du/DataScienceTutorials/" target="_blank">here</a>.